Singular Hodge theory for combinatorial geometries: Introduction

+For example, $U^E$ is the vector space $V$ and $U^\varnothing$ is the point $\infty^E$.
+More generally, $U^F$ is isomorphic to $V^F$, and these subvarieties form a stratification of $Y$ with $U^F$ contained in the closure of $U^G$ if and only if $F$ is contained in $G$ \cite[Lemmas 7.5 and 7.6]{PXY}.

-The Schubert variety $Y$ is singular, and it admits a canonical resolution $X$ called the {\bf augmented wonderful variety}, obtained by first blowing up the point $U^\varnothing$, then the proper transforms of the closures of $U^F$ for all rank 1 flats $F$, and so on.
+The arrangement Schubert variety $Y$ is singular, and it admits a canonical resolution $X$ called the {\bf augmented wonderful variety}, obtained by first blowing up the point $U^\varnothing$, then blowing up the proper transforms of the closures of $U^F$ for all rank 1 flats $F$, and so on.
+The preimage of $U^\varnothing$ in $X$ is the {\bf wonderful variety} $\underline{X}$ of de Concini--Procesi \cite{DeCP}.
 A different description of $X$ as an iterated blow-up of a projective space appears in \cite[Section 2.4]{BHMPW}.

+For the remainder of this section, we will assume for simplicity that $\mathbb{F} = \mathbb{C}$; see Remark \ref{characteristic} for a discussion of what happens over other fields.
+The rings and modules introduced in Section~\ref{sec:strategy} have the following interpretations in terms of the varieties $X$ and $Y$.
+The graded M\"obius algebra $\H(\M)$ is isomorphic to the rational cohomology ring $\H^{\bullet}(Y)$ \cite[Theorem 14]{HW}, and the augmented Chow ring $\CH(\M)$ is isomorphic to the rational Chow ring of $X$, or equivalently to the rational cohomology ring $\H^{\bullet}(X)$.
+The {\bf Chow ring} $\uCH(\M)$, which does not feature prominently in this introduction but will play a crucial role in the body of the paper, is isomorphic to the rational Chow ring of $\underline{X}$, or equivalently to the rational cohomology ring $\H^{\bullet}(\underline{X})$.